 Many who have baked this bread in the US have used Bob’s Red Mill Organic Rye* as a combination with another type of rye flour from some other brand.
 Also, Great River Organic Milling has organic stone ground medium-dark rye Flour* and it’s available in a 25-Pounds sack.
 In the UK, Doves Farm has 2 X 1Kg bags of wholegrain organic rye flour*.
 Do share in the comments if you have a good rye brand you would like to recommend to others.

-I’ve been baking rye sourdough with this specific recipe for four years mostly on a weekly basis.
-The best feedback I got already with my first loaf when our neighbor, well into his 70s, told me that the bread tastes like his childhood.
+I’ve been baking rye sourdough with this specific recipe for five years mostly on a weekly basis.
+The best feedback I got already with my first loaf when our neighbour, well into his 70s, told me that the bread tastes like his childhood.
 So grateful for those words!

 Sometimes it’s a fun game to find the perfect flour match.
 I’ve been testing coarse rye flours from different organic farmers & millers here in Finland.
 One of my favorite flour combos is to have wholegrain rye with smoked wholegrain rye flour with a 2:1 ratio.

 The more one bakes with the same starter, the more complex the loaves build up taste-wise.
-The wooden pail I told you about is kept in our countryhome.
-It’s never washed with soap or too hot water & use it only for rye sourdough making.
-I’m really happy that I can keep the rye starter dry this way in the countryside whereas in the city I keep a rye dough copy in the fridge.
+The wooden pail I shared with you is kept at our country home.
+It’s never washed with soap or too hot water & I use it only for rye sourdough making.
+I’m really happy that I can keep the rye starter dry this way in the countryside whereas in the city the rye starter is more often in the fridge in the dough form.

 Useful resources to 100% rye sourdough baking

 The traditional rye sourdough recipe adopted from the book: Oksanen Aili, Harmio Liisi (2004) Maija keittää.
 Jyväskylä: Gummerus Kirjapaino Oy.
 18. Edition.